 Benefit Plans under Health Insurance

-What is a Fixed Benefit Health Insurance cover?
+What is a Fixed Benefit Health Insurance Plan?

 Why should one buy a Fixed Benefit Health Plan?

 As mentioned earlier, an individual can opt for a specific coverage (Sum Insured) under the Fixed Benefit plan based on their existing coverage under a regular health insurance policy.
 This Fixed Benefit plan will be an additional cover to ensure that expenses not covered under the regular plan are taken care of.
-Expenses relating to pre and post hospitalisation and other day care expenses are normally not covered under a regular health insurance plan, but this policy will pay the Sum insured when the covered illness is contracted.
-This will act as a financial back up for the individual.
+The specific reasons one needs a Fixed Benefit Plan include:

-There are hardly any restrictions or pre conditions that govern the payout under this Fixed Benefit plan.
-Once the specific illness/defined condition occurring the policy pays out the Sum insured irrespective of the expenses actually incurred by the insured member.
+There are very few if not any pre conditions that govern the claim settlement under this Fixed Benefit plan.
+Once the specific illness/defined condition happens, the policy pays out the Sum insured irrespective of the expenses actually incurred by the insured member.
 So in the case of a Critical Illness cover, on diagnosis of a covered Critical Illness, the policy will pay the insured the defined Sum Insured irrespective of whether the insured has availed any treatment, or surgery or the expenses incurred for treatment.

-The payout will be released as a lumpsum payment by the insurance provider without considering the actual expenses incurred for the covered condition.
+The payout/settlement will be released as a lumpsum payment by the insurance provider without considering the actual expenses incurred for the covered condition.
 This provides financial assistance to the insured when required.

-The documentation at the time of a claim under the Fixed Benefit Plan is very minimal given that the policy covers defined illnesses/conditions and the Sum insured is released on the occurrence/diagnosis of this condition/illness.
+The documentation at the time of a claim under the plan is very minimal given that the policy covers defined illnesses/conditions for which supporting documentation needs to be provided for the claim to be settled.

 What are the limitations of the Fixed Benefit Plan?

-The coverages under a Fixed Benefit Plan are normally restricted to a specific incident/illness/condition (Critical Illness or Hospital Cash) and hence can be restrictive when compared to a Regular health plan which has a wider coverage for other ailments.
+The coverages under a Fixed Benefit Plan are normally restricted to a specific incident/illness/condition (Critical Illness, Personal Accident or Hospital Cash) and hence can be restrictive when compared to a Regular health plan which has a wider coverage for other ailments.
 For instance under a Critical Illness plan, the illnesses are defined and there is no coverage for any other illnesses other than those defined.

 The coverage can sometimes be less than a regular plan.
 For example, if an insured has a Hospital Cash policy with a coverage of Rs 3,000 per day, and the insured is hospitalised for 5 days, this policy will pay Rs 15,000…Assuming that the insured incurs an expense of Rs 40,000, the remaining Rs 25,000 will not be payable…but in the case of a regular plan, the entire amount of Rs 40,000 will be paid under the hospitalisation expenses.